galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 >>
 >> - The form is processed and a new tool generated.
 >> - The new tool is installed to the Appliance.
->>    - The tool generation process takes only a few seconds.
+>>    - The tool generation process takes a few seconds.
 >>    - The `Home` or `Analysis` tab should be selected so the screen is refreshed after building.
 >>         - Otherwise the new tool menu will not be loaded so the newly generated tool will not be there
 >> - Choose the names thoughtfully and be warned: there are no checks on tool names